 A standardised measure of the volume of new life insurance business written.
 It is calculated as the sum of (annualised) new recurring premiums and 10% of the new single premiums written in an annual reporting period.

 A regular payment from an insurance company made for an agreed period of time (usually up to the death of the recipient) in return for either a cash lump sum or a series of premiums which the policyholder has paid to the insurance company during their working lifetime.

 The level of compliance with the Global Reporting Initiative guidelines, a template for good corporate governance, that states a company should report fully on at least 10 performance indicators including at least one from each Indicator Dimension (economic, environmental and social).

-Anything of value owned by a business.
+Anything of value controlled by a business.
 Usually divided into four types: assets (eg land, buildings and machines); current (eg cash, stock and payments owing); liquid (cash or funds that can be quickly converted into cash); intangible (eg goodwill and trademarks).

 An investment management service provided by financial institutions on behalf of their customers.

 The total market value of the assets (shares, bonds, property, cash) managed by a company on behalf of itself and investors.

 Variables applied to data used to project expected outcomes.
 In the life insurance business, when calculating the level of reserves required assumptions are made about the future outcome of events.
 These could include average life expectancy and policy surrender rates.
 These assumptions are then applied to the data, compiled from the business written, to project expected outcomes.